What is excess in travel insurance?

 Its rare we hurt someone or damage something on purpose, but if it happened that you did damage someone or something by mistake this would cover your personal liability costs and also any legal fees for resolving the issues.

 No one wants to think of themselves or their kids being hurt, but if you were, then you would be entitled to some money to compensate you.

 If your camera, bag, or jewellery was stolen, or if a bag went missing on the aeroplane this makes sure you can replace it.
 There are usually limits on the value of things covered however so check what they are and that everything you wish

 to take will be insured.

-All policies are different and will vary in terms of the level of cover they provide.
+All policies including family travel insurance can be different and will vary in terms of the level of cover they provide.
 Check the fine print and make sure that what you will be doing while away (extreme sports or skiing for example) will be covered.